nodeftpd/nodeftpd/README.md

         - Typical cases where you would want/need the callback involve retrieving configurations from external datasources and suchlike.

-- `getRoot`: Gets the root directory for the user relative to the CWD.
-Called after getInitialCwd.
+- `getRoot`: Gets the root directory for the user.
+This directory has the path '/' from the point of view of the user.
 The user is not able to escape this directory.
     - **Pattern**: `function(username, [callback(err, rootPath)])`
     - **Arguments**:
         - username (string): the username to get root for
         - callback (function, optional):
     - **Examples**:

         ```js
             getRoot: function() {
-              return '/';
+              return process.cwd();
             }
             // The users will now enter at the '/' level, which is the directory passed to getInitialCwd.
         ```